Heartleaf Philodendron Yellow Leaves — Causes and Fixes

 Root rot (advanced overwatering)

 Once the roots have actually started rotting rather than just sitting wet, the yellowing accelerates noticeably and spreads beyond just the oldest leaves.
-Roots turn brown and mushy, unable to deliver water or nutrients.
+Roots turn brown and mushy, unable to deliver water or nutrients upward.
 The stem may feel soft at soil level, and because this vine roots so easily from healthy cuttings, taking a few unaffected tip cuttings as insurance while treating the rot is often worthwhile.

 Natural aging